-a.
-President

--- A printed copy of VNNC General Board Meeting agendas and linked files can be reviewed in a reference notebook that will be located at the Van Nuys Branch Library.

--- For information on upcoming local events and services, look under the Events list on the right side of the homepage of the vnnc.org website and on the calendar.

--- Openings for a Homeless Liaison, 2 Budget Representatives, and a Regional Grievance Panelist https://www.surveymonkey.com/r/NHS639J

--- Request for Board members to seek candidates for Board vacancies and distribute Board recruitment flyers.
+- a.
+President - -- A printed copy of VNNC General Board Meeting agendas and linked files can be reviewed in a reference notebook that will be located at the Van Nuys Branch Library. - -- For information on upcoming local events and services, look under the Events list on the right side of the homepage of the vnnc.org website and on the calendar. - -- Openings for a Homeless Liaison, 2 Budget Representatives, and a Regional Grievance Panelist - -- Request for Board members to seek candidates for Board vacancies and distribute Board recruitment flyers. - -- 2025 election for Neighborhood Councils will only be by mail-in ballot.
+More info to come. - b.

--- Encourage Board members to complete Empower LA 2024 Neighborhood Council Perceptions and Insights Survey by August 30th.

--- 2025 election for Neighborhood Councils will only be by mail-in ballot.
-More info to come.

-- b.
 Vice-President - c.
 Secretary Mr. Hendry has resigned from the role of Secretary.
 To be discussed under Item 15. - d.
-Treasurer City Clerk has notified the VNNC that rollover funds of \$12,750 are available to be added to the 2024-25 budget of the VNNC.
-The Budget and Finance Committee will develop a revised budget to be voted on at the next General Board Meeting (September 11). - e.
-Parliamentarian

-General Public Comment on Non-Agenda Items - maximum of 2 min per stakeholder (Note that topics discussed must be within the jurisdiction of the VNNC.)
+Treasurer - e.
+Parliamentarian - 6.
+General Public Comment on Non-Agenda Items maximum of 2 min per stakeholder

+(Note that topics discussed must be within the jurisdiction of the VNNC.)